Imagine a black box.

 At age 65, Kate fires up her laptop and is pleasantly surprised to see that her £15,000 of contributions have grown to just over £1 million.
 True, inflation means that a million pounds isn’t worth as much as it used to be.
 But still…not too shabby.
 You can check out the maths for yourself here.

-What does that look like?…BEHOLD THE MIGHTY J CURVE OF COMPOUND INTEREST:
+What does that look like?…BEHOLD THE MIGHTY J CURVE OF COMPOUNDING:

 Market predictions are a waste of time